-Students in the Spanish Language and Cultures major develop cultural competence needed to compete in an increasingly diverse world.
+Students in the Spanish Language and Cultures major develop language skills and cultural competence needed to compete in an increasingly diverse world.

 Developed using the American Council on the Teaching of Foreign Languages (ACTFL) guidelines, our program offers practical skills-based language classes and a strong emphasis on contemporary Latin American culture.

-Useful definitions for Spanish Language and Cultures Students
+Fields where Spanish Language and Cultures majors excel

 Student Learning Outcomes